-Behind this smiling face lies a researcher in computer science at Bordeaux University (one thing to thank wine for: make the city famous abroad).
-I’m part of the Laboratoire Bordelais de Recherche en Informatique (LaBRI) and work in Inria as a member of the Potioc team.
+Behind this smiling face lies a researcher in computer science who did his PhD at Bordeaux University (one thing to thank wine for: make the city famous abroad).
+During my time there, was part of the Laboratoire Bordelais de Recherche en Informatique (LaBRI) and worked in Inria as a member of the Potioc team.

 My thesis started with the evaluation of human-computer interaction through electroencephalography, but quickly I got interested in how physiological sensors could shape our interactions with machines, and ultimately how they could change our relationships with other individuals.
 If it sounds a vast program it’s not my fault: as a former student in cognitive science it’s hard not to think outside the box.